hashgraph/hedera-hcs-chat-js/README.md

 - [Hedera Hashgraph's JavaScript SDK](https://github.com/hashgraph/hedera-sdk-js) - The easiest way to use Hedera in JavaScript
 - [Express.js](https://expressjs.com/) - A fast, unopinionated web framework for node.js
 - [Socket.io](https://socket.io/) - A realtime client to server framework for node.js

-### Contributors & maintainers

-I'd love your help supporting, growing, and improving this application.
-Seriously!

-If you have any ideas please [get in touch](https://twitter.com/cooper_kunz) or file a [pull request](https://github.com/hashgraph/hedera-hcs-chat-js/pulls).

 ### Prerequisites